 Again, every baby is different and does develop in different orders at different rates.
 If you ever have any questions or concerns, please contact your pediatrician.

-Symptoms and Necessities
+Teething Symptoms and Necessities

 As stated above, not all babies will show the same signs.
 But what you can expect for a typical baby are swollen gums, excessive drooling, and the need to gnaw.
 I remember when my first began to drool, I sent my husband to buy every pack of bibs that our local baby store had to offer.
-I could have cared less how pretty or decorative they were, and the bigger the better!
-I kept a basket in my family room of bibs, and went through sometimes as many as 15 per day for weeks until the tooth finally broke through the skin.
+We could have cared less how pretty or decorative they were, and the bigger the better!
+I kept a basket in my family room that was full of bibs, and went through sometimes as many as 15 per day for weeks until the tooth finally broke through the skin.

 But even more important than bibs are toys!
 Thankfully there are products out there that are designed specifically for a teething baby.
 The shape, texture, and sometimes even vibration, can help ease their sore little gums.
 There are also options that can be put in your refrigerator, which give a cooling effect when being chewed on.
 Each baby is different, so you may want to stock up on a bunch of different options to see which your baby prefers.
 And their preferences may change daily (even hourly) depending on how they are feeling!